 Hiding in the hedgerows, even in the cities, try the canal banks and quieter roads and wasteland.
 Only pick the ones up high, leave the low fruit it’s probably been used by dogs….
 And don’t go trespassing or you’ll get in trouble!

-Which ones are good to pick?
+Which blackberries are good to pick?

 The nice shiny black ones that come easily from the brambles when pulled.
 Leave the ones that aren’t quite ripe for another day or another blackberry picker.
 Remind young children that the brambles are really prickly and they need to be careful not to get hands full of little thorns.

-How many can I take?
+How many blackberries can I pick?